 For a few hours following a urodynamics study, patients will likely feel some soreness or discomfort.
 It is recommended to drink at least one glass of water every half hour for two hours to relieve these symptoms.
 Holding a warm, moistened washcloth over the area where discomfort is felt or taking a warm bath may also help.
 Results for cystrometrograms and uroflowmetry are typically available immediately after the test, but results for the other tests may take a few days.
 When doctors have reviewed a patient's test results, he or she will discuss them with the patient, along with any treatments the patient may need.

-Dr. Hansen Tang Lui, MD graduated from University of California, San Francisco (UCSF), School of Medicine.
+Dr. Hansen T. Lui, MD graduated from University of California, San Francisco (UCSF), School of Medicine.
 He completed residency at University of California, Davis Affiliated Hospitals.
-He is certified by the Board Certification: Urology and has a state license in California.
+He has a state license in California.

 Medical School: University of California, San Francisco (UCSF), School of Medicine